-Gentle Carousel Miniature Therapy Horses, ÏReading Is Magic Program: By Inspiring Children, They’re Helping Make Huge Strides In Literacy.
+Gentle Carousel Miniature Therapy Horses, Reading Is Magic Program

-Thousands of children attend Gentle Carousel’s ÏReading Is Magic, summer library programs each year, and you’re invited to spread the word!
+Thousands of children attend Gentle Carousel’s Reading Is Magic, summer library programs each year, and you’re invited to spread the word!

 Since 2005, Debbie and Jorge Garcia-Bengochea have been grooming their miniature miracle workers for participation in specialized, outreach programs; bringing their unique brand of therapy to the community.
 Over 18,000 children and adults were on hand to meet the mini’s as they visited schools, libraries, retirement communities, Make-A-Wish events, etc., during 2011, alone!

-The Reading Is Magic, portion of these horses’ efforts, focuses on having the ponies attend Book Fairs and Literacy Festivals where they are featured guests.
+The Reading Is Magic, the portion of these horses’ efforts, focus on having the ponies attend Book Fairs and Literacy Festivals where they are featured, guests.
 The Garcia-Bengochea’s have hand-selected several miniature horses that look like the literary characters in many of the organization’s most popular reading selections, books such as: Run with the Wind, Black Beauty and Year of the Black Pony.
 They’ve even included a miniature burro for appearances where Brighty Of The Grand Canyon, is featured!

 Diane Colson, Senior Library Manager, Youth Services Coordinator for the Alachua County Library District is a big fan of Reading Is Magic.
 According to Diane, they have a whole program that they do with the children in the schools, where they get the kids to promise that they will read 15 minutes each and every day.
 In exchange, they’re rewarded by getting to visit with the mini’s, right there, in the classroom.
 A lot can happen when you do something for 15 minutes every single day so that’s huge.
 Horses and happy children and more reading!